jasonsbarr/how-to-think-like-a-programmer/manuscript/0-other-books.md

 - Think Like A Programmer II: How To Build JavaScript Applications (forthcoming)
 - Think Like A Programmer III: How To Solve Any Problem in JavaScript (forthcoming)
+- Think Like A Programmer IV: Data-Based Applications (forthcoming)